nashville-software-school/bangazon-corp/orientation/resources/04-nodejs_versions.md

 that point, if the current schedule is maintained, you can either continue to run version 6 without official support, upgrade your Node.js to version 8 (the next LTS release), or upgrade all the way to version 12 which is scheduled to be released in April of 2019.
-However, you can expect upgrade from version 6 to version 8 will be simpler than from version 6 to version 12.
+However, you can expect that upgrading from version 6 to version 8 will be simpler than from version 6 to version 12.

 Learning and adopting a new technology is an investment, and this support